caickdias/blaze-crash-scrap/README.md

 ## Simulate

 First, make sure you have "type": "module" in your package.json.
-Then navigate to 'simulate' folder for running some simple bet simulations.
+Then navigate to `./simulate` folder for running some simple bet simulations.
 Then run the command below.

 Inside 'data.js' should be an array of objects extracted from the server scrap data.
 'entries.js' will just get the values from each entry.

 ```
-cd scrap
+cd simulate
 node index
 ```